NCEAS/metacat/helm/README.md

 ### Important Notes - Before You Start

-> 1. By default, the Metacat helm chart has a MetacatUI installation that runs in the same Tomcat
+> 1. By default, the Metacat helm chart installs the latest version of MetacatUI, which is included
->    container, on the same pod as Metacat, primarily for evaluation purposes.
-For a production
->    installation, therefore, we strongly recommend deploying your own version of MetacatUI, in a
->    dedicated pod, and configuring it to use the Metacat back-end internally, via the Kubernetes
->    headless Service provided.
-That process is not described here, but (non-k8s) MetacatUI
->    installation instructions can be found in the [MetacatUI GitHub
->    repository](https://nceas.github.io/metacatui/install/).
-The default co-deployment can be
+>    as a sub-chart.
+If you would rather deploy your own custom front-end for metacat, you can
->    disabled by setting `metacat.includeMetacatUi: false` in values.yaml
+>    disable the metacatui subchart by setting 'global.includeMetacatUi' to 'false' in values.yaml
->
 >
 > 2. Before starting the migration, you must have a fully-functioning installation of **Metacat
 >    version 2.19**, running with **PostgreSQL version 14**.
 Migrating from other versions of